Chart Color Schemes

 Griffith lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Griffith's population is around 5,733 as of Nov 2025.
 This reflects an increase of 405 people since the 2021 Census, which reported a population of 5,328 people.
-The change is inferred from the estimated resident population of 5,710 in June 2024 and an additional 411 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,077 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Griffith's growth rate of 7.6% since the 2021 census exceeded the state's (5.9%), marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration.
+The change is inferred from the estimated resident population of 5,710 from the ABS in June 2024 and an additional 411 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,077 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
+Griffith's growth rate of 7.6% since the 2021 census exceeded both the state (5.9%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted.
-Based on demographic trends, an above median population growth is projected for Griffith, expected to grow by 1,144 persons to 2041 based on latest numbers, recording a gain of 19.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
+Based on demographic trends, an above median population growth is projected for Griffith, with the area expected to grow by 1,144 persons to reach 7,072 people by 2041 based on the latest annual ERP population numbers, reflecting a gain of 19.3% over the 17-year period.

 Frequently Asked Questions - Population